Become a Member of Your Local Service District Advisory Committee

 An advisory committee member must be:

-(a) is of the full age of eighteen years or will attain the full age of eighteen years on or before polling day at the pending election,
+(a) the full age of eighteen years or will attain the full age of eighteen years on or before polling day at the pending election,

-(c) has been or will have been ordinarily resident in the Province for 40 days immediately preceding the date of the election.
+(d) ordinarily a resident in the Province for 40 days immediately preceding the date of the election.